alex-neal/beer/index.md

 1. Remove all rows where the ABV value is missing.
 2. Calculate the mean ABV of every *beer* in the dataset.
 (This is simply a policy to handle any discrepencies in ABV among the reviews for a particular beer)
 3. Calculate the average ABV of each brewery's beers by grouping the results of step 2 by brewery and taking the mean.
-4. Rank the breweries in order of decreasing average ABV.
+4. Sort the breweries in order of decreasing average ABV.

 #### *Results*:

-The following plot shows the average ABV of the top 10 breweries in the ranking.
+The following bar plot shows the average ABV of the top 10 breweries in the ranking.

 <p align="center">
   <img src="img/abv_all.png">
 </p>

 Some of these breweries (e.g. Shoes, Alt-Oberurseler, and Rascal Creek) only have a single beer in the dataset.
 One beer isn't enough information to indicate that a brewery *consistently* creates high-ABV beers.
-Lets make another plot which only considers breweries with at least 4 different beers.
+Let's make another plot that only considers breweries with at least 4 different beers.

 <p align="center">
   <img src="img/abv_least4.png">
 </p>

-In any case, the German brewery **Schorschbräu is the clear winner**. *Prost!* Let's have a look at the beers they have on tap:
+In any case, the German brewery **Schorschbräu is the clear winner**. *Prost!* Let's have a look at the potent beers they have on tap:

 <p align="center">
   <img src="img/schorschbrau.png">